 Monkeys are similarly abundant on either side of Ecuador’s central Andes mountain range.
 Following on from last week’s blog on inhabitants of the Amazon jungle, we’ll now look at four species of the Pacific coastal regions.
 The following text is adapted from the Ministry of Tourism’s official observation guide, Primates of Ecuador.

-White-fronted Capuchin monkeys [Cebus albifrons] – Also known machín de cara blanca (white-faced capuchin) or mono blanco (white monkey), these measure from 35-46cm (without tail).
-It can live in primary, secondary or altered forests, where occupies all forest strata, including ground level where it searches food in dry leaf litter, especially when fruit is scarce.
+Also known machín de cara blanca (white-faced capuchin) or mono blanco (white monkey), these measure from 35-46cm (without tail).
+It can live in primary, secondary or altered forests, which occupies all forest strata, including the ground level where it searches food in dry leaf litter, especially when the fruit is scarce.
 It can approach crops such as cornfields to find food.
-In the Amazon it prefers borders between flooded and terra firme forests.
-Likewise, it inhabits palm swamps, where searches food and rests.
+In the Amazon, it prefers borders between flooded and terra firme forests.
+Likewise, it inhabits palm swamps, which searches food and rests.
 Each troop has a dominant male who takes control of the group, and all troop members pay attention to its warning behaviors under risky situations.
 It is very agile and smart.